xmayeur/kafka-nifi/README.md

 - Zookeeper for global coordination

 - Python faust-streaming example to susbscribe to kafka events.
-  This example listens to the two topics mentionned above and displays them on the console
+  This scripts generates random names, listens to the two topics mentionned above and displays their messages to the console